RukiiV/ME/README.md

 # ME

 Well hello everyone!
-My name is Elliot, otherwise known as my screen name, RukiiV.
+My name is ehpc.
 I may put some stuf on here, not too sure yet :D